rcoacci/work-queue-examples/C/allpairs/README.md

 to achieve significant speedups.

-To accomplish this, <a href="http://ccl.cse.nd.edu/software/download.shtml">download</a>
-the CCTools source code, and build it.
-Then, look for the file `allpairs/src/allpairs_compare.c`.
+To add a custom internal function look for the file `src/allpairs_compare.c`.
 At the top, you will see a function named `allpairs_compare_CUSTOM`, which accepts two memory objects as arguments.
 Implement your comparison function, and then rebuild the code.
 Test you code by running `allpairs_multicore` on a small set of data,